Adding the ACFP managed rule group to your web ACL - Amazon WAF, Amazon Firewall Manager, and Amazon Shield Advanced

 3. Provide any additional configuration that you want for the rule group.

 You can further limit the scope of requests that the rule group inspects by adding a scope-down statement to the managed rule group statement.
 For example, you can inspect only requests with a specific query argument or cookie.
 The rule group will only inspect requests that match the criteria in your scope-down statement and that are sent to the account registration and account creation paths that you specified in the rule group configuration.
-For information about scope-down statements, see Scope-down statements.
+For information about scope-down statements, see Using scope-down statements in Amazon WAF.

 4. Save your changes to the web ACL.